 Products with CBD are still readily available, but each state has its own views on the legality of its use.
 In states like Nevada, CBD is entirely legal for adults and a small percent of minors with specific conditions.
-By contrast, some states where clinical trials have only just recently finished, individual state governments have begun curbing the use of CBD in commercial food products and heavily regulating the way the products are advertised.
+By contrast, some state governments have begun curbing the use of CBD in commercial food products and heavily regulating the way the products are advertised.

-Hemp-derived CBD is also prohibited in a few states, but thankfully this should not last long.
+Hemp-derived CBD is also prohibited in a few states.
+Thankfully this should not last long.
 Federal agencies are still deeming CBD extracted from cannabis completely legal—which can appear confusing— but at least this temporary option is still available.
-The new upcoming major hemp and decriminalization bills look like they will fix this problem and hopefully, this will clear up some of the perplexity.
+The new upcoming major hemp and decriminalization bills seek to fix this problem clear up some of the perplexity.

 How Much THC Is in Your CBD?